So what's next? You need to know how best to promote your online course.

 Advantages and disadvantages of a YouTube channel for building an online course audience

-The YouTube search engine behavior is much different than the Google search engine behavior.
+First, the YouTube search engine behavior is much different than the Google search engine behavior.
 With YouTube, there is no initial waiting period of 6 months.

 As soon as you publish a video, that video will be given an immediate chance to gain some traction, and you will start getting views, that accumulate over time.